5 Things You Need To Know Before Renting a House

 - Have your application and documents at the ready

 As homeownership rates are declining, competition for the best homes for rent is increasing.
 Some of the more desirable homes may be on the market for as little as 3 days before they are rented.
 Keep this in mind as you start your search.
-Have all the information available to fill out rental applications and have access to supporting documents commonly requested with rental applications.
+Avalon Property Management strongly advises having all the information available to fill out rental applications and have access to supporting documents commonly requested with rental applications.
 These can include pay stubs, tax returns, bank statements, and driver’s license copies.
 This way, when you come across your dream rental home, you won’t miss out by taking an extra few days to get all the information together.

 - Always offer less than the asking price